-Over the past few years we have received interest from graduating 5th grade Spanish dual language immersion programs to participate in our Costa Rica Explorations program itineraries.
-We have had great success hosting our 5th grade dual language students!
+Over the past few years, we have received interest from graduating 5th-grade Spanish dual language immersion programs to participate in our Costa Rica Explorations program itineraries.
+We have had great success hosting our 5th-grade dual language students!
 These students are well-prepared with their Spanish language skills and are pleased to learn that all the energy they put into learning Spanish in elementary school was well worth it as communication with their host families comes with ease, and they tend to make faster and stronger bonds with their host families and peers within the host communities.

-Our fifth grade students have had very successful experiences, however, if a select group of parents are their traveling companions.
+Our 5th-grade students have had very successful experiences, however, if a select group of parents is their traveling companions.
 Depending on the desires of the group, students will pair up and live independently within homestays and the chaperoning parents will pair up as well and live in neighboring homestay houses.
-This allows the fifth graders to have their independence knowing a parent is a right next door if needed.
+This allows the fifth graders to have their independence knowing a parent is right next door if needed.
 Our two, professional, bilingual guides will stay within the same homestay community as well and are on call 24 hours a day.
 This provides an additional safety net for this age group.

-Costa Rica Explorations three program components, homestays, community service, travel and reflection, are still the heart of this program itinerary.
+Costa Rica Explorations’ three program components, homestays, community service, travel, and reflection, are still the heart of this program itinerary.
 The adventure components, educational tours, service project work, and reflection meetings are catered to this age group.
 Our itineraries allow for a sufficient amount of sleep each night, our service project work time is broken into shorter time periods, students are given a good break within each day to reenergize, and our evening activities end earlier so students can get to sleep at a reasonable hour.

-A unique component to our 5th grade Spanish dual immersion itinerary is that students are able to attend classes at a local elementary school.
+A unique component of our 5th-grade Spanish dual immersion itinerary is that students are able to attend classes at a local elementary school.
 Costa Rica’s primary school is from kindergarten to 6th grade.
 We partner with the local elementary school in the area and place students within the classroom, so they can experience what it is like to study in a small, rural, public elementary school.
 Many times, they will walk to school with their host brother and sister and may even be in their class!

 Through our reflection meetings, students compare and contrast educational systems gaining a new perspective of the world at such a young age.
-The traveling students will also utilize their English-speaking skills and help out in the English classes within the school day.
+The traveling students will also utilize their English-speaking skills and help out in English classes during the school day.
 Our program managers enjoy working closely with host teachers and parents to pre-plan activities and mini-lessons that the students can bring to share with their local Costa Rican peers.

 5th Grade Spanish Dual Language Program Itinerary